escience-vesuvius/.github/profile/README.md

 # The Vesuvius Challenge

-This is the central point for the [NL eCcience Center's](https://www.esciencecenter.nl/) efforts to contribute to the [Vesuvius Challenge](https://scrollprize.org/).
+This is the central point for the [NL eScience Center's](https://www.esciencecenter.nl/) efforts to contribute to the [Vesuvius Challenge](https://scrollprize.org/).

 ## Important Links